 The computer on the heel of the RS (Running System) translated data and gave runners the ability to compare past runs with future goals, learning and understanding how to become faster, more efficient, and competitive.

-MR. PUMA HELMUT FISCHER"With the RS series, the cushioning system, the biomechanics, the use of materials and, last but not least, the RS-Computer, the world's first shoe with integrated computer technology, PUMA reached a major milestone in the development of sports shoes of our time"
+"With the RS series, the cushioning system, the biomechanics, the use of materials and, last but not least, the RS-Computer, the world's first shoe with integrated computer technology, PUMA reached a major milestone in the development of sports shoes of our time."

-The 2018 PUMA re-released the RS-Computer in a limited iteration with new technology but replicated the original experience.
+In 2018, PUMA re-released the RS-Computer in a limited iteration with new technology that replicated the original experience.
 A cable was no longer used to connect to a computer but instead used to charge the shoe via a USB connector.
 The shoe was fitted with Bluetooth technology to connect to a smartphone and a dedicated RS-Computer Shoe app to manage and process all the information.
-The app interface used 8-bit graphics seen on original computer screens and inside the app was an 8-bit game.
+The app interface used 8-bit graphics as seen on original computer screens, and inside the app was an 8-bit game.